nanocosmos/documentation/docs/nanoplayer/nanoplayer_release_history.md

 This release brings new features.
 There are new statistics available via the 'onStats' event.
 Now the bitrate in Bit/s will be measured and also the network framerate in fps.
 For both it will be measured the current value over one second and the minimum, maximum and average over the last 10 seconds.
 They are accessable over the 'event.data.stats.bitrate' and the 'event.data.stats.framerate' objects.
 This feature is not available on iOS and the values are always '0' in this case.
-Another feature is auto rotation for mobile streams from our nanoStream Mobile Apps.
+Another feature is auto rotation htmlFor mobile streams from our nanoStream Mobile Apps.
 Its enabled if 'playback.metadata' is set to true.

 ### **Changelog**